Inebilizumab

-Inebilizumab, sold under the brand name Uplizna, is a medication used for the treatment of neuromyelitis optica spectrum disorder and immunoglobulin G4-related disease.
+Inebilizumab, sold under the brand name Uplizna, is a medication used for the treatment of neuromyelitis optica spectrum disorder, immunoglobulin G4-related disease, and generalized myasthenia gravis.
 Inebilizumab is a humanized monoclonal antibody that binds to and depletes CD19+ B cells including plasmablasts and plasma cells (a CD19-directed cytolytic antibody).

 The most common adverse reactions include urinary tract infection, headache, joint pain (arthralgia), nausea and back pain.

 Inebilizumab was approved for medical use in the United States in June 2020, in the European Union in April 2022, and in Canada in December 2023.
 The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

-Inebilizumab is indicated indicated for the treatment of neuromyelitis optica spectrum disorder in adults who are anti-aquaporin-4 antibody positive; and for the treatment of immunoglobulin G4-related disease in adults.
+Inebilizumab is indicated for the treatment of neuromyelitis optica spectrum disorder in adults who are anti-aquaporin-4 antibody positive; and for the treatment of immunoglobulin G4-related disease in adults.

 Neuromyelitis optica spectrum disorder is a rare autoimmune disorder in which immune system cells and autoantibodies attack and damage the optic nerves and spinal cord.
 Neuromyelitis optica spectrum disorder can be associated with antibodies that bind to a protein called aquaporin-4 (AQP4).
 Binding of the anti-AQP4 antibody appears to activate other components of the immune system, causing inflammation and damage to the central nervous system.
 Clinically, the disease is manifested with attacks/relapses that result in neurological impairment such as blindness, paraplegia, sensory loss, bladder dysfunction, and peripheral pain.
 The disability from each attack is cumulative, making neuromyelitis optica spectrum disorder a chronically debilitating and potentially life-threatening disease.

 In April 2025, the US Food and Drug Administration approved inebilizumab as the first treatment for adults living with immunoglobulin G4-related disease, a chronic inflammatory condition that can affect multiple organs.

 In September 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency recommended extending the therapeutic indication of inebilizumab, a medicine used to treat adults with neuromyelitis optica spectrum disorders, to include the treatment of active immunoglobulin G4-related disease, a rare autoimmune disease for which there are no authorized medicines in the EU.

+In December 2025, the US FDA approved inebilizumab for adults with generalized myasthenia gravis.